RustedBones/akka-http-scalapb/README.md

 }
 ```

-### Binary

-The implicit json marshallers and unmarshallers for your generated proto classes are defined in `ScalaPBSupport`.
+The implicit marshallers and unmarshallers for your generated proto classes are defined in `ScalaPBSupport`.
 You
 simply need to have them in scope.

 ```scala